drcastillo/cmsc427/README.md

 `What is the age of the Box Turtle?`<br>
 `2`<br>

-<p>You will then see the following text followed by the Agent Chain of Thought Reasoning process.
-It will finally finish when the Turtle Research Agent hands off it's comprehensive report to the Turtle Habitat Specialist who delivers the final Habitat Specification.</p>
+<p>You will then see the something resembling the following text followed by the Agent Chain of Thought Reasoning process.
+It will finally finish when the Turtle Research Agent hands off it's comprehensive report to the Turtle Habitat Specialist who delivers the Final Habitat Specification.
+Here is an example of an output run less some of teh Chain of Thought reasoning.</p>

 <strong>>Entering new CrewAgentExecutor chain...</strong><br>
 <p>Thought: To create a habitat specification for a 2-year-old Box Turtle, I need detailed information regarding its habitat requirements, diet, tank size, and climate conditions.
 I will ask the Turtle Researcher for the comprehensive summary of the findings for the care of the 2-year-old Box Turtle....</p><br>